jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Text Processing - Full Text Search, Categorization-Clustering, etc/Full Text Search - Enter SOLR/Using n-grams - folding N-grams and attributes into trigrams (for N ≧ 4).md

 >  ⇒
 > **100,98,99: "🙞fo" = 100, "for" = 98, "or🙜" = 99**

-where "for" @ 98 would match indexed trigram "for" @ 98 for the indexes word "fort", which does not match the wildcard search.
+where "for" @ 98 would match indexed trigram "for" @ 98 for the indexed word "fort", which does not match the wildcard search.
 However, "beaufort"'s "for" @ 95 is still conveniently skipped.

-It gets hairy where the partial is *surrounded by wildcards*, e.g. in a search for "\*for\*" (which is also pretty bad if you would have a regular index, by the way): due to the '\*' you cannot say anything useful about the length of the word this part is supposed to bee part *of*, so we have to assume the longest word possible, resulting in these weights:
+It gets hairy where the partial is *surrounded by wildcards*, e.g. in a search for "\*for\*" (which is also pretty bad if you would have a regular index, by the way): due to the '\*' you cannot say anything useful about the length of the word this part is supposed to be part *of*, so we have to assume the longest word possible, resulting in these weights:

 > "🙞 \* for \* *🙜"
 >  ⇒ (wildcards cannot be part of any trigram: discard, but be weary and mark the surrounding of the partial!)